-Throughout history, Fethiye has been a growing city, enriched by traces of settlements around this port of call.
-At present, while projects are drawn up to protect the historical and cultural heritage renovation efforts are carried out, in line with the development of modern city, in infrastructure, transportation, education, health and other social services.
-It is proud to have acquired the fundamental facilities of a modern city, continuously endeavouring to improve and attain even more.
+Throughout history, Fethiye has grown steadily, enriched by remnants of past settlements around this port of call.
+At present, projects are being drawn up to protect its historical and cultural heritage, and renovation efforts are underway.
+In line with modern city development, there are continuous improvements in infrastructure, transportation, education, health, and other social services.
+Fethiye is proud to have acquired the fundamental facilities of a modern city and continuously strives for further improvement

 Climate